NikosVallianos/NestProbe-Manager/README.md

 the following libraries available: pytz, serial, crc16, intelhex, ntplib, matplotlib, numpy, pandas.

 ## Devices
-NestProbe-Manager currently works with NestProbe TL1, a 0.3 ℃  accuracy temperature logger that can operate for at least six months on a CR2032 coin-cell battery.
+NestProbe-Manager currently works with NestProbe TL1, a 0.3℃  accuracy temperature logger that can operate for at least six months on a CR2032 coin-cell battery.
 The TL1 is also an open-source project.
+The NestProbe TL2 is a similar device with a 0.13℃ accuracy under development, which will also work with NestProbe-Manager.

 ## Use
 NestProb